mr4tt/zotbot/README.md

 # computing_resources
 - [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need

+- [The Lambda Service Behind Videos @ Meta: A New Years Eve Case Study | Zainab Zahid](https://www.youtube.com/watch?v=s3zsGS81A3M) - The Lambda Service Behind Videos @ Meta: A New Years Eve Case Study | Zainab Zahid  What happens at the stroke of midnight on December 31st?
+Other than the fireworks 🙂 In this talk, we’ll dive into the Lamba service that powers Videos@ Meta and we’ll see whats really happening behind the scenes on New Years Eve.
+We’ll explore the system design, and ...

+- [Crane: Uber's Next-Gen Infrastructure Stack | Kurtis Nusbaum](https://www.youtube.com/watch?v=JQPTlrff8iU) - Uber has been on a multi-year journey to reimagine our infrastructure stack for a hybrid, multi-cloud world.
+The internal code name for this project is Crane.
+In this talk we’ll examine the original motivation behind Crane, requirements we needed to satisfy, and some key features of our implementation.
+Finally, we’ll wrap up with some forward-lookin...

 - [Nix & NixOS | Reproducible builds and deployments](https://nixos.org/) - Nix is a tool that takes a unique approach to package management and system configuration.
 Learn how to make reproducible, declarative and reliable systems.

 - [VSCodium](https://github.com/VSCodium/vscodium) - binary releases of VS Code without MS branding/telemetry/licensing